RaresAnghel08/rmi-website/content/contest/online.md

 ---
-title: "Online"
+title: "Online Contest"
 menu:
   main:
     parent: "contest"
     weight: 2
 ---

-{{% section title="Online Contest" %}}
-The online contest was on 11th and 12th of October, starting at 10:00 Romania Time / 07:00 UTC Time.
+The online contest is going to be on the 10th and 11th of October, starting at 10:00 Romanian Time (GMT+3 EEST) / 07:00 UTC.
+Check back soon for more details.
-{{% /section %}}